(Redirected from Hiram Bithorn)

 - Died December 30, 1951 in Ciudad Victoria, Tamaulipas Mexico

 He debuted in the National League with the Chicago Cubs in 1942.
-In 1943, Bithorn won 18 games while pitching in 249 innings and compiling a 2.60 ERA and leading the league in shutouts.
+In 1943, Bithorn won 18 games while pitching 249 innings and compiling a 2.60 ERA, leading the league in shutouts with 7 (a record for Puerto Rican pitchers that still stands).
 That November, Bithorn joined the Navy.
 He was discharged in September 1945.
-Upon his return to the Major leagues in 1946, Bithorn was no longer the same pitcher, and retired from the Major Leagues in 1947.
+Upon his return to the bigs in 1946, Bithorn was no longer the same pitcher, and retired from the Major Leagues in 1947.
 Back with Hollywood, he went 0-1 with a 3.76 ERA.
 In 1949, Hi went 4-3 with a 5.00 for the Nashville Volunteers and had a 18.00 ERA in limited time with the Oklahoma City Indians.
 He spent 1951 as an umpire in the Pioneer League.

 - NL Shutouts Leader (1943)